matthewbcool/dev-book-club-questions/README.md

 2.)
 What is meant by a "big ball of mud" in programming?
 3.)
 List some of the advantages of building a program in seperate pieces that can runn on their own.
 4.)
 CommonJS modules have a function called _______ that can be called with the dependency name in order to access it's local scope.
+5.) ___ is a repository of javascript packages.
+You can download all kinds of useful and useless packages from it.